SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "What about?
 If I may ask."

 "Everything, this contest, the hug, my feelings.
-It all seems so overwhelming, and when I start to think about how I feel about her, I accidentally blush and get interrupted."
+It's all so overwhelming, and when I start to think about how I feel about her, I accidentally blush and get interrupted."

 "Well, if it's making you blush, then, there is something there, wouldn't you say?"